-During our furtive foraging, we also uncovered a fair few duds which, if you were to drop them into a presentation, would cause quizzical frowns all round.
+During our furtive foraging, we also uncovered a fair few duds which, if you were to drop them into a presentation, would be cause for quizzical frowns all round.

 Here, then, are our Top 3 Worst and Top 3 Best stats from 2019.